mcaledonensis/magic-key/README.md

     name = 'Glip'

 magickey.turn_on(Glip,
-                 init = "I'm observing and remembering everything and reply 'glip' on every prompt", steps = 1e10
+                 init = "Observe and remember everything and reply 'glip' on every prompt", steps = 1e10
                 )
 ```